Noffie2/2-Stroke-Engine-Simulator/README.md

 Usage disclaimer.

-For anyone using this software, you agree to the fact that:
+For anyone using this software, you agree to the following terms:

 1. Credit must be given if you make a video on this both to Noffie and AngeTheGreat